jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-special.md

 <img src="../../wiki_images/controllers/buzz-buzzers.png" width="250">

 The unique cockpit buzzers controllers for the original Buzz game series.
+There are wired and wireless with with a dongle versions.

 ### How to configure